DelManzueta/elevated/README.md

 ### Test-Driven Development (TDD)

-We will begin by writing tests to identify potential issues and ensure that the code meets the requirements.
+We have initiated the Test-Driven Development approach by setting up Jest and writing the first test case for the Customer model in the User category.
 This approach helps in building robust and error-free code.

 ### Conclusion